But from everlasting to everlasting the Lord’s love is with those who fear him, and his righteousness with their children’s children– Psalm 103:17

 I’ve done it.
 Have you?
-I’d not only attempted to live in the present, which is God’s will for me, but I’ve lived in the past and the future.
-Neither of those options is good for me physically or emotionally.
+I’d not only attempted to live in the present, which is God’s will for me, but I’ve lived in the past and in the future.
+Neither of those options is good for me.

 How can I have peace about the past?
 How can I lay aside regrets?
 By believing that God is a redeemer of the past.
 I can’t mess anything up so badly that He can’t bless me today with abundant life.
 His mercies started afresh at 12:01 a.m. this morning.
 I put the past behind me and get up every morning in the faith of His goodness.

 How can I abandon a fear of what’s coming?
 By trusting that He’s already written the future.
 Nothing is going to take Him by surprise.
 The scriptures about tomorrow are rock solid and will sustain the weight of my expectations.

 The past and the future are out of bounds.
 I’m not supposed to play God.
 He is the only one who operates outside of time.
 He equipped me to live today on the wings of momentary grace.
 The spirit of Abba Father is within me.
 He’s speaking scripture to my soul.
 He reminds me of His sustaining presence.
 And when needed, He sends angel reinforcements to help me in my battle.